Alert

 Usage guidelines

-- For validation errors - Alerts should not be used for validation errors, these should be displayed on the component that the user is on.
+- You need to display validation errors, these should be displayed on the component that the user is on.

-- Multiple alerts - There should not be multiple alerts on a single page.
+- There are multiple alerts on a single page.
 E.g A notification alert and a error/warning alert.
 Use the one that is most important to the user.

 Usability guidelines